Mindfulness and Wellbeing Holidays. Does travel make us more mindful?

-I know that many of you are also interested in travelling, so I thought I would share my comments with your here on the blog.
+Recently I was asked to provide comment on the topic of mindfulness and travel, for a travel publication.
+I know that many of you are also interested in travel, and so I thought I would share my comments with your here on the blog too.

-Travelling in an unfamiliar place often means that you won't be exposed to the amount of personal cues ( things you see or encounter that trigger your conditioning) that you might encounter while at home.
+Traveling in an unfamiliar place often means that you won't be exposed to the number of personal cues ( things you see or encounter that trigger your conditioning) that you would usually encounter while at home.
 These kinds of cues normally indicate the boundaries of your sense of self, and so, being away from them can liberate a person from their prior perspective on life and themselves.

 Without the usual social and individual identity reference points a person may have more room to see themselves in a new light.
 Once liberated from the usual labels of being a person/ mother/sister/accountant they may or may not stand a heightened chance of recognising who they really are at a level that transcends social and personal labels.
 They can recognise themselves as awareness, as all things.
 They recognise their own beingness.

 In my experience, you don't need to get lost or travel far away for this to happen.
 For example, it can happen sponteniously without cause, it can happen when we move to a different area or school, and it can happen when we have a lifestyle shift, for example, getting a divorce or changing jobs.

 This liberation in self-identity is not always synonymous with an improved sense of wellbeing.
 I wouldn't say that holidays or far flung holidays are synonymous with wellbeing as each person interprets travel differently.

 When we practice mindfulness we make a little effort to learn to see things with fresh eyes.
 We may, for example, decide to re-look, properly re- look at a tree we pass every day on the way to work.
 Or at the phone on our desk.
 In this re-looking we take the time to see the thing as it is now.
 To see its reality.